jklebes/random-destination/README.md

 Distances are as the crow flies, the actual distance along streets is longer.

 ## TODO
-- Future improvements to dostance could be to estimate the average factor or look at actual OpenStreetMap graphhopper path.
+- Future improvements to distance could be to estimate the average factor or look at actual OpenStreetMap graphhopper path.
 - Better parse inputted coordinates, address, or previously saved location.